 If 343 winding steps is too much for you, try the north tower view instead!
 It’s €6 to take the lift to the top (there’s a ticket counter next to the lift).
 This tower is much shorter, so you won’t get the same panoramic views, but you will have a nice close up of the patterned roof.

 At this point, you’re probably feeling a little fatigued from all the exploring (especially if you climbed the north tower).
-So we’ll round out the last of our 2 days in Vienna with an unstructured walk around the Innere Stadt.
+So we’ll round out the last of our 2 days in Vienna with a return to Stephenplatz station followed by an unstructured walk around the Innere Stadt.

 Discovering the city center on foot is part of the charm of visiting Vienna.
 So don’t be shy about meandering through the streets and alleys.
 Here are a few highlights to hit on your walk: